adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure X: Materializing a Jacobian with forward-mode ASD: (a) compressed evaluation of orthogonal columns (b) decompression to Jacobian matrix
+    Figure 10: Materializing a Jacobian with forward-mode ASD: (a) compressed evaluation of orthogonal columns (b) decompression to Jacobian matrix
 </div>

-The same idea can also be applied to reverse mode AD, as shown in Figure Y.
+The same idea can also be applied to reverse mode AD, as shown in Figure 11.
 Instead of leveraging orthogonal columns, we rely on orthogonal rows.
 We can then materialize multiple rows in a single VJP.